-• NOTE: Students requesting non-degree status as a part of ISW must have completed a graduate degree in counseling or be concurrently enrolled in a graduate degree program in counseling to enroll through ISW.
+- 1. ISW students are required to follow the same process for non-degree application as any other non-degree student. - 2.
+Students requesting non-degree status as a part of ISW must have completed a graduate degree in counseling or be concurrently enrolled in a graduate degree program in counseling to enroll through ISW.
 Students enrolled with Richmont as a part of the ISW are encouraged to confer with ISW regarding prerequisites (https://sexualwholeness.com/).